E9uaL/AutomatedTicketPurchasing/README.md

 ## Notes

 - The script includes delays (`time.sleep`) as basic anti-crawler measures
-- Designed specifically for the Chinese 12306 website
+- Designed specifically for the Chinese train website
-- Ensure your 12306 account is verified with sufficient balance before booking
+- Ensure your train account is verified with sufficient balance before booking
-- The script cannot bypass 12306's captcha or security measures
+- The script cannot bypass train's captcha or security measures

 ## FAQ

 **Q: Why does the script stop at the payment page?**
 A: The script is designed for educational purposes only.
-Completing payment automatically would violate 12306's terms of service.
+Completing payment automatically would violate train's terms of service.

 **Q: Why do I get "网络可能存在问题" errors when using direct API calls?**
-A: 12306 has robust security measures that prevent direct API access without proper session management and token validation.
+A: train has robust security measures that prevent direct API access without proper session management and token validation.

 **Q: Can this script handle captchas automatically?**
-A: No, and attempting to do so would violate 12306's terms of service.
+A: No, and attempting to do so would violate train's terms of service.
 The script relies on manual login to maintain a valid session.

 ## Contributing